lucj/ansible-gitlab-docker/README.md

 Inventory
 ---------

-The inventory/ENVIRONMENT.ini file defines the host the server needs to be deployed on
+The inventory.ini file defines the host the server needs to be deployed on Next to the host's ip, the external_url parameter needs to be set, this indicates to GitLab the url it must send the http requests to.

 Running option
 --------------